Post

 Rules of dir() function

-dir() function tries to return a list of valid attributes of the object.
+• dir() tries to return a list of valid attributes of the object.

-If the object has __dir__() method, the method will be called and must return the list of attributes.
+• If the object has a __dir__() method, that method is called and its return value is used (after sorting).

-If the object doesn’t have __dir__() method, this method tries to find information from the __dict__ attribute (if defined) and type object.
-In this case, the list returned from dir() may not be complete.
+• If the object does not have a __dir__() method, Python tries to find information from the __dict__ attribute and the type object.
+The list may not be complete in this case.

-If an object is not passed to the dir() method, it returns the list of names in the current local scope.
+• If no object is passed, dir() returns the list of names in the current local scope.

 Khushal Jethava